krunalvora/prometheus-workshop/README.md

    ...
    ```

-3. View prometheus UI on the browser at [localhost:9090](http://localhost:9090)
+4. View Grafana UI on the browser at [localhost:3000](http://localhost:3000)

 ### Architecture